-As we continue on our path to financial independence and early retirement, we encounter some great bloggers that inspire us and provide top quality content and venues for exchanging ideas.
+As we continue on our path to early retirement, we already achieved financial independence, we encounter some great bloggers that inspire us and provide top quality content and venues for exchanging ideas.

 We might not all agree on everything, but the essence of what we believe to be of crucial importance to living a meaningful and truly happy life is echoed in their voices.
 We highly recommend these superstars of the blogosphere.
 Drench them with love!

-If you have any recommendations of other bloggers posting great work, please email us at email@example.com with the subject line: Blogroll Recommendation.
+If you’d like to recommend a great blog, email us at firstname.lastname@example.org with the subject line: Blogroll Recommendation.
 Also include blog url and why you think the blog should be featured here.
 Thank you!

 When Paula graduated from college, she landed her dream gig as a newspaper reporter.
 She didn’t earn much and enjoyed her work except for one teeny-tiny little problem: She lacked freedom.
 She was not happy with having to submit requests for week-long vacations.
 Looking to escape, she saved money aggressively by hustling during the evenings and weekends.